Folkestone Groomers Directory

 For muddy bodies and coats:

-• Use damp towels to wipe away surface mud
+• Use damp towels to wipe away surface mud—starting from the neck and working backwards

 • Use dog wipes for sensitive areas like face and ears